 Additionally, I think asking ‘will this really impact us day to day?’ misses the mark.
 Electing a president – in whatever form – would create much more of a functional headache than what some may realise.
 A president appointed by politicians, or through some form of public expression, would inevitably come to think of themselves as operating with a mandate.

-The 1975 dismissal – where the governor-general Sir Malcolm Kerr dismissed prime minister Gough Whitlam – is an instructive example of what can happen when a governor-general intervenes in political affairs.
+The 1975 dismissal – where the governor-general Sir John Kerr dismissed prime minister Gough Whitlam – is an instructive example of what can happen when a governor-general intervenes in political affairs.
 I believe what Kerr did was right, but it was an incredibly wrenching and divisive episode in our history.
 A president would create an eager public figure keen to be involved in political affairs, versus a simple neutral umpire above politics.
 I want less and not more constitutional crises.
 But a president only increases the possibility of more.

 Can you lay out some of the main reasons why you think Australia should remain a constitutional monarchy?